 Half-life is another significant difference in Ativan vs Xanax.
 Half-life refers to the time it takes for the concentration of the drug to reduce by half in the body.
 Ativan has a half-life of around 15 hours, while the half-life of Xanax is about 12 hours.
-Because Xanax absorbs quickly into the bloodstream, it has a higher likelihood of addiction.
-Ativan can be more difficult to withdraw from.
+Because Xanax absorbs quickly into the bloodstream, it has a higher likelihood of addiction, but Ativan can be more difficult to withdraw from.

 Now that you understand the difference between Ativan and Xanax, you may be ready to discover how to get help with your dependency.
 When seeking Xanax or Ativan addiction treatment, a professional treatment center like CVRC can make the process easier.
 Withdrawal symptoms from Xanax and Ativan are often painful and can even be deadly, but professional addiction therapy services can help you to achieve long-term recovery.
 We can guide you through your treatment program to help ensure you reach through to recovery on the other side.

 Highlights we offer for Ativan and Xanax treatment includes but are not limited to: